HL7/fhir-shorthand/input/pagecontent/reference.md

 * Elements in a list or array by index
 * Individual data types of choice elements, such as `onsetAge` in onset[x]
 * Individual items within a multiple choice reference, such as Observation in `Reference(Observation or Condition)`
-* Individual slices within a sliced array, such as the `SystolicBP` component within blood pressure
+* Individual slices within a sliced array, such as the `systolicBP` component within blood pressure
 * Metadata elements in an SD, like `active` and `experimental`
 * Properties of ElementDefinitions nested within an SD, such as the `maxLength` property of string elements